 Sound Seekers are a UK based charity striving to support Deaf people in the developing world.
-Working in partnership with local organisations in these areas, Sound Seekers establish projects to improve the understanding of Deaf needs and requirements through: education, health services and social support.
+Working in partnership with local organisations in these areas, the team establish projects to improve the understanding of Deaf needs and requirements through: education, health services and social support.

 Sound Seekers is also known as ‘The Commonwealth Society for the Deaf’.
 The charity was created in 1959 by Lady Templer (the wife of the Governor of Malaysia).
 Whilst travelling, Lady Templer was inspired to help the Deaf in these small communities; from this, Sound Seekers was born.
 Assembled with ENT surgeons (ear, nose and throat), audiologists and educators they set off to help children with hearing loss and ear related diseases.